phptek/silverstripe-jsontext/docs/en/configuration.md

 # Configuration

 As the [README](../../README.md) suggests you can put the module into `postgres` (The default) or `mysql` mode, but only `postgres` works at this time.
 You can do this via standard YML config in your project's `_config` folder:

     PhpTek\JSONText\ORM\FieldType\JSONText:
       backend: postgres

 To extend your project's `DataObject` subclasses to allow multiple form fields to write to a single database field, simply add the extension in the normal way, for example:

     SilverStripe\CMS\Model\SiteTree:
       extensions:
         - PhpTek\JSONText\Extension\JSONTextExtension

+To prevent exceptions raised when using this module in conjunction with `SiteConfig` but where you're not expecing to modify `SiteConfig` with JSON data, set the following:

+    Silverstripe\SiteConfig\SiteConfig:
+        jsonTextExtensionFailOnMissingKey: false

 Notes: